Looking to run your own business?

 No matter what time of year, it seems there are bills, more school holidays looming, expenses coming up and everyone is looking for ways to make extra cash.

 What if I told you that there is a way to use your love of creating and papercraft to make a financial contribution to your household even if only in a small way?
 Of course, you’d be interested!

 You saw that you can become an Australian Independent Stampin’ Up!
 Demonstrator for just $169 and receive $235 worth of Stampin’ Up! products in your starter kit and $80 worth of business tools.
 Or perhaps you’ve seen Stampin’ Up! is running a recruiting promotion.
 Wherever you saw it, it looks like a pretty good deal?

 Hmmm… Let’s start with the first thing.
 Yes, it is a really really good deal!
 But you need to be aware that if you intend to run your Stampin’ Up! business successfully, there MAY be some additional business expenses that you need to plan for such as website hosting, business cards, public liability insurance and a few other bits and pieces.
 I’m happy to say that for well under an initial $450 investment (including your $169 starter kit), you will have everything you need to get your amazing creative business started.
 BUT you don’t need those straight away, start with your starter kit and work your way up to the other things if you want to.

 As for easy…

-Well that depends on how you run your business.
-If you want to sit back, do nothing and watch the dollars roll in you might be a little disappointed.
-However, if you are willing to lay a good business foundation with a little effort and planning, there is potential to earn a significant income!
+Well, that depends on how you run your business.
+If you want to sit back, do nothing and watch the dollars roll in you will be disappointed.
+However, if you are willing to lay a good business foundation with a little effort and planning, there is potential to earn some income via commissions and other avenues!
 The opportunity is there just waiting for you to harness it!